crossbario/autobahn-js/README.md

 }
 ```

-> Caution: This property should be considered read-only.
+> Caution: This property and the subscription objects returned should be considered read-only.
 DO NOT MODIFY.
 >